SMS Eber (1903): Design

 Eber was 66.9 m long overall and had a beam of 9.7 m and a draft of 3.54 m forward.
 She displaced 977 t as designed and 1193 t at full load.
 The ship had a raised forecastle deck and a straight stem.
 Her superstructure consisted primarily of a conning tower with an open bridge atop it.
 She had a crew of 9 officers and 121 enlisted men.

-Her propulsion system consisted of a pair of horizontal triple-expansion steam engines each driving a single screw propeller, with steam supplied by four coal-fired Thornycroft boilers.
+Ebers propulsion system consisted of a pair of horizontal triple-expansion steam engines each driving a single screw propeller, with steam supplied by four coal-fired Thornycroft boilers.
 Exhaust was vented through two funnels located amidships.
 Eber could steam at a top speed of 13.5 kn at 1300 PS.
 The ship had a cruising radius of about 3400 nmi at a speed of 9 kn.

 Eber was armed with a main battery of two 10.5 cm SK L/40 guns, with 482 rounds of ammunition.
 One was placed on the forecastle and the other at the stern.
 She also carried six 37 mm Maxim guns.
 The only armor protection carried by the ship was 8 mm of steel plate on the conning tower.